nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 1. **JDK `1.8.0_60`**  or later<br>

-    > Having any Java 8 version is not enough. <br>
-    This app will not work with earlier versions of Java 8.
+    > This app will not work with earlier versions of Java 8.

 2. **Eclipse** IDE
 3. **e(fx)clipse** plugin for Eclipse (Do the steps 2 onwards given in